I would rate this book around 6/10. A good book for a quick read, but it’s not that interesting.

 - “The top five social networking sites now boast user numbers in the billions; 46% of the US population reports having accounts on three or more social networks.”

 When you consider a social media plan for your company, you need to ask 10 critical questions.
 Your answers will help you diagnose your firm’s social presence and determine what it must do to improve:

-Your CEO should have an active, strong position.
+- What is your CEO’s “social media presence”? – Your CEO should have an active, strong position.
 However, social media sites are “dangerous” for the CEO who doesn’t know how to handle being a public figure.
-The best rule for a leader – or anyone – seeking to establish a viable presence in the social media sphere: Go for “more social” and “fewer media.”
+The best rule for a leader – or anyone – seeking to establish a viable presence in the social media sphere: Go for “more social” and “less media.”
 Don’t make social media “just another broadcast arm of your PR or marketing department.”
 Connect sincerely with others online.

 - How do you present your top executives on social media? – They should be active and visible on the same sites as everyone else: Facebook, Twitter, LinkedIn, Google +, Pinterest, Instagram and Reddit.

 - How do your thought leaders present themselves on social media? – Position them likewise to showcase their strengths.